ym496/ongaku-play/README.md

 # ongaku-play
-A web-based music player that finds songs and playlists from YouTube and plays them.
+A web-based music player that streams songs and playlists from YouTube, ad-free.